 Civic Engagement Across the Curriculum at UMD

-Civic Engagement Across the Curriculum (CEAC) at UMD is a new professional development program designed to support the integration of civic engagement experiences into any planned or designed course.
+Civic Engagement Across the Curriculum (CEAC) at UMD is a professional development program designed to support the integration of civic engagement experiences into any course, regardless of discipline.

-This pilot program is open to all UMD faculty and staff.
-It is most effective for those who will be teaching a course in Fall 2024, Spring 2025, and/or Fall 2025 where they could directly add and/or enhance components of civic engagement or community-based learning.
+This program is open to all UMD faculty and staff.
+It is most effective for those who will be teaching a course where they could directly add and/or enhance components of civic engagement or community-based learning.
 Prior experience with civic engagement strategies or existing community partnerships are not required.

 Options for engagement: